todun/workshop-temp/Lab-Guide.md

 1\.
 To cleanup your environment, you can click "Delete Stack" to delete all the components that were launched as a part of the lab.
 However, the components that you manually launched in the above labs after the stack was created need to be deleted manually.

 2\.
 Be sure to delete the TwilioProcessing Lambda Function.
+Also if you no longer plan to use Twilio, please delete your Twilio free trial account and/or phone numbers that you provisioned.

 3\.
 Be sure to delete the ElasticSearch cluster and the associated Lambda function that you created for the ElasticSearch lab.

 4\.
 Be sure to delete the Lambda function created as a part of the Slack lab.
+Also delete Slack if you no longer want an account.

 5\.
 Be sure to delete the SNS topic (if you created one) and the Lambda function that you created in the Zombie Sensor lab.